 Covid-safe Variety Christmas parties at Bethany School, Bournemouth

 Nearly 400 lucky children enjoyed Christmas parties at Bethany School, Bournemouth, this year – thanks to Variety.
 There was live entertainment and even visits from Father Christmas.

-Covid rules meant that the annual Variety Christmas party was in jeopardy, but by holding the celebrations in their separate year groups at school instead of at the usual hotel, the youngsters, aged seven to eleven, had a fine time.
+Covid rules meant that the annual Variety Christmas party was in jeopardy, but by holding the celebrations in their separate year groups at school instead of at the usual hotel venue, the youngsters, aged seven to eleven, had a fine time.
 The school did a wonderful job of ensuring that social distancing was observed, and juggling their pupils' current staggered hometimes, so allowing the children to fully enjoy some Christmas fun.

 Live entertainment was provided by children’s entertainers Krazy Kev and Pete Matthews.
 The ever-popular Krazy Kev performed magic tricks and told jokes that were greatly enjoyed by years three and four.
 The children joined in with rhymes and hand-clapping games.
 He said: “As always it was a pleasure to perform for Bethany School pupils and teachers, thanks to Variety Club!
 It was also great to be back in front of a live audience!!”

 Pete Matthews, the Crazy Juggler, amazed and amused year 5 and 6 pupils with his hysterical comedy and juggling routines.
 He said: “I’m delighted to be performing shows for schools at this difficult and strange time.
 I’ve always been a great supporter of Variety and the work they do, and I know that the children that benefit from Variety's hard work love the shows we do for them.”